noaa-onms/cinms/modals/_captions.md

 ## Table App.F.13.3.

-A table displaying the common and scientific names of species used to identify trends in fishing effort (with one type of fishing, known as trawl fishing) in the Southern California Bight from 2009 to 2016.
+A table displaying the common and scientific names of species used to identify trends in fishing effort (trawling) in the Southern California Bight from 2009 to 2016.
 Data source: [NMFS NWFSC](https://www.nwfsc.noaa.gov/); Table credit: NOAA.

 ### Details